Position: Modular Memory is the Key to Continual Learning Agents: Introduction

 \section{Introduction}

 Intelligence is often defined as the ``ability to adapt to change''~\citep{Strauss2018}, a perspective rooted in early work in psychology and neuroscience emphasizing adaptation, learning, and memory~\citep{Binet1905,Hebb1949}, a view that remains echoed across a collection of modern definitions~\citep{Legg2007}.
 These principles underpin continual and lifelong learning, which study how agents adapt to new tasks while balancing stability and plasticity~\citep{Hadsell2020EmbracingChange}.
 Continual learning (CL) research has long studied the problem of accumulating knowledge over the lifespan of a model in an aim to bridge training- and test-time learning~\citep{wang2024comprehensive, verwimp2024continual}, typically through parametric learning, referred to hereafter as In-Weight Learning (IWL), of a monolithic model.
-Despite the strong advancements, frequent parametric updates are challenged by forgetting~\citep{mccloskey1989catastrophic,french1999catastrophic}, optimization instability~\citep{Hadsell2020EmbracingChange, hess2024two}, and reduced plasticity~\citep{dohare2024loss}, rendering CL one of the most challenging machine learning problems.
+Despite the strong advancements, frequent parametric updates are challenged by forgetting~\citep{mccloskey1989catastrophic,french1999catastrophic}, optimization instability~\citep{Hadsell2020EmbracingChange, hess2024two}, and reduced plasticity~\citep{dohare2024loss}, rendering CL one of the most challenging machine learning problems.~\blfootnote{ \textit{$^*$VD and MS are first and second authors; JC and MM are the last authors, with RA as the lead last author.
+The remaining authors are ordered alphabetically.}}

 In parallel, large‑scale pretraining has dramatically extended model capabilities.
 While domain‑specific adaptation was once viewed as essential~\citep{wiggins2022opportunities}, foundation models now excel across a wide range of tasks and it becomes harder to identify entirely novel tasks.
 However, with the widespread adoption of AI agents~\cite{luo2025large} across a variety of scenarios, there is a growing need for such agents to operate continuously over extended periods of time.
 In doing so, they must accumulate knowledge and user interactions while maintaining an efficient computational footprint, underscoring the need for continual adaptation and accumulation of experience.